rice8y/tikz-nn/README-en.md

 ### 2. Install the package using `.sh` or `.bat`

 > [!CAUTION]
-> The operation has not been verified with MikTeX.
+> The operation has not been verified with MiKTeX.

 #### 2-1.
 If using `.sh`